Dual Selective Fusion Transformer Network for Hyperspectral Image Classification: Experiment

-We further explored the impact of the spatial-spectral selection mechanism within KSTB on classification performance.
+\textbf{(2) Performance Contribution of Spatial-Spectral Mechanism.} We further explored the impact of the spatial-spectral selection mechanism within KSFTB on classification performance.
 As shown in Table \ref{table:ablation_2}, classification performance decreases in the four datasets when using the single spatial or spectral selection branch individually.
 This highlights the importance of considering both spatial and spectral information for the accurate identification of ground objects in HSIs.
-It is essential to not only adaptively select the spatial receptive field but also to carefully choose the appropriate spectral information, as the required spectral contextual information varies significantly across different land cover types.
-For example, in the Pavia University dataset, the OA reaches 96.09\% and 96.
-01\% respectively when using the single spatial or spectral selection mechanisms.
-In contrast, when both spatial and spectral selection mechanisms are applied simultaneously, the OA reaches 96.59\%.
-In summary, this ablation study demonstrates that optimal classification performance is achieved when both spatial and spectral selection mechanisms are employed, thus validating the effectiveness of the proposed spatial-spectral selection mechanism.
+It is essential to not only adaptively optimal the spatial receptive field but also integrate the spectral features in appropriate scales, as the required spatial-spectral contextual information varies significantly across different land cover types.
+For example, in the Pavia University dataset, the OA reaches 96.09\% and 96.01\% respectively when using the single spatial or spectral branches.
+In contrast, when both spatial and spectral receptive field fusion mechanisms are applied simultaneously, the OA reaches 96.59\%.
+In summary, this ablation study demonstrates that optimal classification performance is achieved when both spatial and spectral multiscale features are employed, thus validating the effectiveness of the proposed KSFTB.